Ipoch Bogátradvány

-Ipoch from the kindred Bogátradvány (Ypoch; Bogátradvány nembeli Ipoch; died after 1222) was a Hungarian distinguished nobleman from the gens Bogátradvány, which, according to historian Simon of Kéza, was originate from Bohemia.
+Ipoch from the kindred Bogátradvány (Ypoch; Bogátradvány nembeli Ipoch; died after 1222) was a Hungarian distinguished nobleman from the gens Bogátradvány, which, according to historian Simon of Kéza, was originated from Bohemia.

 During the dynastic feud, he supported Emeric.
 He served as ispán (comes) of Bács County between 1202 and 1204.
 After that he was appointed ban of Slavonia for King Emeric in 1204.
 He received the estate of Zsurk, Szabolcs County from the king.

 After the death of Emeric and Andrew II's accession to the throne, Ipoch lost his political influence for a long time.
 He was able to enter the smaller council of the king next time only in 1216, when he was appointed voivode of Transylvania.
 He held that office until 1217.
 According to László Markó, he was awarded the dignity of ban of Slavonia in 1222, when the secular nobles were temporarily came to power after the adoption of the Golden Bull of 1222.